Heavy Vehicle Competency Based Assessment (HVCBA)

 Applying for HVCBA

-If you choose to obtain your licence through HVCBA, you’ll need to go to a registry or service centre in person and:
+If you choose to obtain your licence through HVCBA, you’ll need to go to a Service NSW service centre in person and:

 - Provide a completed Licence Application form